Concurrency

 In this example, we've shown how we can use the most appropriate scheduler to execute a given work.
 We might have a scheduler for doing network I/O (reading & writing), a scheduler to perform the main logic of analysing the request, and a scheduler that is used for actually processing the request.
 While processing the request, we may involve other types of schedulers, and, most probably, multiple threads may be used to speed up the execution of the request.
 Having multiple schedulers ensures control on different parts of the application; the user is able to fine-tune the level of concurrency exposed by the application.

 As with previous examples, controlling concurrency is straightforward for the user.
-They just need to express what concurrency constraints apply to different parts of the code; in this case by specifying in which scheduler a particular code needs to run.
+They just need to express what concurrency constraints apply to different parts of the code; in this case by specifying which scheduler a particular code needs to run.

 Last updated